 A Tony win, especially one for best actress, is a crowning achievement for any performer.
 For Ali Stroker, who stars as Annie Ado in Broadway’s Oklahoma! revival, it’s a doubly significant moment.
-Not only was she recognized as Best Featured Actress in a Musical, but Stroker’s early June win also marked a historic first: she’s was the first wheelchair user to win the coveted award.
+She recognized as Best Featured Actress in a Musical, she’s was the first wheelchair user to win the coveted award.

 In her acceptance speech, she dedicated the award to children with disabilities: “This award is for every kid who is watching tonight who has a disability, who has a limitation, who has a challenge, who has been waiting to see themselves represented in this arena.
 You are.”